 7. Telephone

 Students form a circle and one student starts by whispering a sentence into the ear of the student next to them.
-Have students incorporate at least one new vocabulary word or the newly learned grammar structure in their sentence.
+Have students incorporate at least one new vocabulary word or the newly learned grammar structure in their sentences.
 The second student then whispers the same sentence in the next student’s ear, and so on.
 At the end of the circle, have the last student say the sentence aloud and see how close (or hilariously far) it is from the original sentence!

 8. Ball Toss